Kick-Ass: The Game: Gameplay

 The gameplay of Kick-Ass is an arena-style beat 'em up.
 Players can choose to play 1 of 3 characters (Kick-Ass, Hit-Girl or Big Daddy) in either single player or co-op mode.
 Weapon upgrades as well as environment finishers are always available in the game.
 The game utilizes both joysticks on the PlayStation 3 and is a "Twin-stick shooter" for the iPhone.

 Plot

 Unlike the comic book and movie, the video game story line introduces all three characters from the start.
 When Kick-Ass first tries to be a superhero, the thugs beat him.
 Hit Girl and Big Daddy appear and attack the thugs.
 The game begins after Kick-Ass is freed from the thugs.
 The circumstances of the storyline differ depending on which character the player selects.
 For instance in the film Frank D'Amico's men kidnap Kick-Ass and Big Daddy.
-In the game's storyline, this would not be possible if the player selects Big Daddy as his or her character, so in that event the game would instead have Hit Girl be kidnapped.
+In the game's storyline, this would not be possible if the player selects Big Daddy as their character, so in that event the game would instead have Hit Girl be kidnapped.